defold/defold.github.io/README.md

 # Search

 ## Site search
-The site search is based on [Lunr.js](https://github.com/olivernn/lunr.js).
-The search index is generated using the [Python equivalent of Lunr](https://github.com/yeraydiazdiaz/lunr.py).
-Version 0.5.5 of lunr.py uses Lunr.js version 2.3.6.
+The site search is powered by [Pagefind](https://pagefind.app), a static site search library.
+Pagefind automatically generates a search index during the site build process and provides a fast, client-side search interface with filtering and metadata support.

 ## Page search
 Functionality for searching and marking within a single page using [Mark.js](https://markjs.io/).